 People can get very strong using very few exercises, and you can get incredibly lean on almost nutritional interventions alone, so don’t let what you perceive as a chronic inflammatory issue or postural shortcomings derail your training, when actually it might be something as simple as poor programme design and poor exercise selection causing issue.

-Over the coming weeks as gyms reopen and you rush back into your training, eagerly getting back under as heavy a barbell as you can find, I can’t stress enough how important it will be to make sure you know exactly why you are in the gym, know what your goal is and what sort of processes are going to get you there.
+I can’t stress enough how important it will be to make sure you know exactly why you are in the gym, know what your goal is and what sort of processes are going to get you there.

 Once you know what you want and what you need to do, I would suggest that for the first month at the very least, that you take the approach that less is more.
 Very basic and very common lifts performed with uncommon quality and consistency will take you a long way.
 If and when aches and pains crop up, as they will for many of you, use the pragmatic approach and take another route to get there.
 Getting bogged down in corrective exercise and a rehab process too early on will just stagnate your training at a time when your motivation is likely to be at an all time high.